Frequently Asked Questions

 Cost of Attendance for Mississippi State University is available at https://www.sfa.msstate.edu/cost.

-Families are strongly encouraged to enroll with your Vocational Rehabilitation (MS Dept. of Rehabilitation Services, MDRS, for MS students) office who has funding available for tuition stipends.
-However, for students to receive these funds, families must complete the FAFSA application.
-The Higher Education Act also provides access to Pell grants and work study opportunities.
-We continue to solicit private, community, and state funds for tuition support assistance.
+Families are strongly encouraged to enroll with their Vocational Rehabilitation office (MS Dept. of Rehabilitation Services, MDRS, for MS students), which offers funding opportunities for tuition stipends.
+However, to receive these funds, families must complete the FAFSA application.
+The Higher Education Act also provides an opportunity to Pell grants and work-study opportunities.
+Additionally, we continue to solicit private, community, and state funds to assist with tuition support.

-ACCESS only admits freshmen students for the fall semester beginning in August.
+The ACCESS Program only admits freshmen students for the fall semester beginning in August.

-At this time, ACCESS does not provide private visits or tours.
-Each fall, ACCESS hosts Preview Day which provide prospective applicants and their families the opportunity to learn about the program, meet ACCESS students and staff, and tour the campus.
+At this time, the ACCESS Program does not provide private visits or tours.
+Each fall, the ACCESS Program hosts Preview Day which provides prospective applicants and their families the opportunity to learn about the program, meet current ACCESS Program students and staff, and tour the campus.
 If you are interested in touring the campus at other times throughout the year, please schedule a campus tour with the Office of Admissions and Scholarships.

 Please visit the Giving tab for more information on giving.